FaradayRF/Faraday-Software/Tutorials/start/configuring-rf-faraday.md

 # Configuring Faraday for RF Operation
 Congrats on powering through local telemetry viewing and LED commanding with Faraday!
-Having [configured Faraday](configuring-faraday.imd) for local USB connected use it's time to configure a second Faraday (or any) to transmit R using `deviceconfiguration` again.
-By default the configuration disables the RF transmitter so let's turn it on!
+Having [configured Faraday](configuring-faraday.imd) for local USB connected use it's time to configure a second Faraday (or any) to transmit RF using `deviceconfiguration` again.
+By default the configuration disables the RF transmitter.
+So let's turn it on!

 > Remember you need `proxy` properly configured and running to run `deviceconfiguration`.